-> The benefit of going to a studio for baby photography is that all props, equipment and lighting is already set up.
-Parents only have to bring baby and milk.
-Professional newborn photographers know to keep all the supplies needed for a newborn on hand.
+The benefit of coming to our studio for baby photography is that all our props, equipment and lighting are already set up.
+We tell parents they only have to bring baby, food and a diaper bag!
+And don’t worry.
+We have all the supplies needed for a newborn right here!
 Things like baby wipes, diapers, a bottle warmer, a UV sterilizer, burp clothes, a changing pad, bottles and pacifiers are on always on hand.

-Likewise, there is always a parent lounge or waiting area in the studio.
+Likewise, we also have our super comfy parent area.
 This is a place where parents can comfortably sit back and take a moment to breathe.
 Many parents take a nap, catch up on text, or work emails.
-If your newborn photographer offers free wifi, take advantage of it, too!
-Usually, there are displays of the different prints and products that are offered.
+We also have free wifi, so take advantage of it, too!
+Around the studio you will also see displays of the different prints and products that we offer.
 We display products like reclaimed barnwood frames, metal prints, hanging canvas, albums and books.

 Last, we always have a cute little welcome sign for the baby of the day!

 Sometimes a photoshoot can take place in your home.
 We call this in home newborn photography.
 Generally, this will be more expensive as your photographer has to travel to your home.
-All props, lighting and equipment must be packed up and brought to your home.
+The photographer must pack up all props, lighting, and equipment and bring them to your home.

 While this location is convenient for some parents, it comes with its own set of challenges.